What’s more absurd than melting wood? The Patriarchy!

 Thesis title: 'A Schizo-revolutionary Labial Art-Politics'

-Supervised by: Dr Iain MacKenzie (Senior Lecturer in P&IR at Kent) and Anna Cutler (Director of Learning and research at Tate).
+Supervised by: Dr Iain MacKenzie (Reader in P&IR at Kent) and Anna Cutler (Director of Learning and Research at Tate).

 General research interests:

 · Feminism (Braidotti, Haslanger, Irigaray,

 · intersections between feminism, critical race theory and postcolonialism (Ahmed,